Can Online Learning Be Better This Fall? These Educators Think So

 But some are concerned that this program may be overpromising.
 For one, the equity issues that interfere with some families — including some of Lillian Evrard's classmates — being able to take part in real-time instruction aren't going anywhere.
 Many districts are still working on getting devices and Wi-Fi to all students amid widespread budget cuts.
 And while NSSI won't necessarily cost districts money, the organization is not providing computers or an Internet connection.

 And then there's the pedagogy.
-Many high-performing charter school networks that are associated with NSSI, like Achievement First and Ascend Learning, have been criticized in the past for an approach to teaching that is overly scripted and standardized, and that emphasizes high test scores above all.
+Many high-performing charter school networks that are associated with NSSI, like Achievement First and Ascend Learning, have been criticized in the past for an approach to teaching that is overly scripted and standardized and that emphasizes high test scores above all.
 This "no-excuses" model has been falling out of favor in recent years.

-Justin Reich is a researcher in education technology at MIT.
-He's been working with districts and listening to students and teachers to help reimagine instruction this fall.
+Justin Reich is a researcher in education technology at the Massachusetts Institute of Technology.
+He has been working with districts and listening to students and teachers to help reimagine instruction this fall.
 He says he'd prefer to see each district give teachers the time, training and empowerment to plan online teaching right, rather than rushing for a prefabricated solution.

 "I think adequate turnkey instruction may be possible.
 I don't think it's responsible to promise excellent turnkey curriculum and training."